SlyJose/Hacking-Notes/Hacking-Vault/Unconstrained Delegation.md

 doIFuj[...]lDLklP
 ```

-4) With the ticket, since it's a machine account's TGT we have to use [[S4U2Self Abuse]] .
+4) If you pass the ticket here it would fail since it's a machine account's TGT.
+We have to use [[S4U2Self Abuse]] instead.
+We have to use this method because machines do not get remote local admin access to themselves.